nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find an event based on a given keyword.
-2. PlanEase shows the list of filtered events based on the user’s choice of keyword.
+2. PlanEase shows the list of filtered events based on the user’s keyword.

 Use case ends.